 'Help your child to read and write' is a free, online course.
 It's aimed specifically at parents and carers who are interested in putting their children on the first steps to literacy and it covers the first seven units of the Initial Code.

 You can find the course by clicking on: https://www.udemy.com/help-your-child-to-read-and-write/learn/v4/overview

-Children are provided with opportunities to write in all areas of the curriculum and these links are weaved throughout year group topics.
-Speaking and listening are key skills that taught and developed throughout all areas of learning.
+Children are provided with opportunities to write in all areas of the curriculum and these links are woven throughout year group topics.
+Speaking and listening are key skills that are taught and developed throughout all areas of learning.